rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 ##### The Bag Model of Relations

 SQL actually regards relations as bags of tuples, not sets of tuples.
-We can force elimination of duplicate tuples with the keyword `DISTINC`, while keyword `ALL` allows the result to be a bag in certain circumstances where bags are not the default.
+We can force elimination of duplicate tuples with the keyword `DISTINCT`, while keyword `ALL` allows the result to be a bag in certain circumstances where bags are not the default.

 #### Aggregations

-The values appearing in once column of a relation can be summerized (`aggregated`) by using one of the keywords `SUM`, `AVG`, `MIN`, `MAX`, or `COUNT`.
+The values appearing in once column of a relation can be summarized (`aggregated`) by using one of the keywords `SUM`, `AVG`, `MIN`, `MAX`, or `COUNT`.
 Tuples can be partitioned prior to aggregation with the keywords `GROUP BY`.
 Certain groups can be eliminated with a clause introduced by the keyword `HAVING`.

 #### Modification Statements